1684 - Danbury is Settled.

 1993 - The City takes the ambulance service out of the fire department, and gives the contract to Danbury Hospital.
 Minimum manning drops to 22 per shift.

 1994 - Local 801 moves into rented office space, located in the basement of 240 Main St.

 1995 - Station 23 at 107 Osborne St. is rebuilt.
 The previous building, an old gas station, is demolished and a new, modern station is opened and named the "Melody-Halas Fire Station".
 Dedication of the new station took place on 10/13/95.

 2006 - Station 25 at 171 South King St. is refurbished and expanded with an addition.

 2007 - Station 26 opens on the City's westside, adjacent to the Danbury Airport on Kenosia Ave.
 Ext.
 It is the first new engine company added to the department since 1972.
 In addition to housing Engine 26 ,the station houses unmanned Haz Mat truck and SQ2 vehicles, as well as a foam trailer.
 Minimum staffing moves to 25 per shift.

 2010 - Local 801 attempts to purchase & restore Boughton St. firehouse in order to use as firefighting museum and union hall.
 City opts to sell & demolish building in place of a bank drive-thru.

 2011 - Local 801 moves it's offices out of the basement of 240 Main St, to Suite 2F, in the same building.

-2012 - Engine 21 is closed by the Fire Administration, in favor of a combination of Squad 1 and a SRV (special response vehicle).
+2012 - Engine 21 is closed by the Fire Administration, in favor of a combination of Squad 1 (rescue truck) and a SRV (special response vehicle).
 Minimum manning remains at 25 per shift.

 2015 - In March, 911 Dispatch moves to the Danbury Police Department building at 375 Main St. and becomes civilian run.
 DFD minimum manning drops to 23 per shift.